omsurve31/Iris-Recognition-System/README.md

 🖼️ Sample Visualization

 ## 📸 Notes
 Use clear, front-facing eye images.
+(For demo purposes i have added 2 examples of iris images.
+Both are NON-IDENTICAL images of iris.)

 If iris can't be detected, try higher quality or better-lit images.